ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 ### `/root` principal

 In order to reset user passwords, staff must possess a `/root` principal.
-This principal grants the staffer the ability to change users' passwords.

-    username/root@OCF.BERKELEY.EDU change-password *@OCF.BERKELEY.EDU

 Before student groups became able to reset their passwords online in 2015, this principal was widely given out.
 However, since then, it has only been useful for resetting passwords of group accounts with no associated signatories.
 It is now